Flagship Service

 Designed Workflows & Ownership

-Explicit value streams, workflows, stages, and named owners—not roles, names.
+Explicit Operation Maps, workflows, stages, and named owners—not roles, names.

 4